Lean teams keep trainees keen at a growing London outfit where “entrepreneurial” corporate work is the AIM of the game.

 The firm invites up to 16 applicants to attend its assessment centre, which takes place over two days.
 We heard this is “an intense and tiring experience,” though trainees did praise how “varied it is – you get the opportunity to shine in different areas and to present a rounded view of yourself.”

 Participants spend part of their first day in one department, observing what goes on and working alongside trainees.
 “It felt like a mini vac scheme at that point,” a trainee recalled.
 During the day attendees complete two individual exercises, plus a group task.
 “The exercises are designed to find out how you think and approach tasks,” said a trainee.

 The second day sees candidates give a presentation to two partners.
-They receive the topic a week before, and it usually involves a current affair – previous ones include Scottish independence and the Greek financial crisis.
+They receive the topic a week before, and it usually involves a current affair – previous ones include Scottish independence and Brexit.
 “Generally the topics have a legal element, a business element and a human element,” clarifies Seaward.
 Afterwards, the partners ask questions on the presentation before proceeding onto the final interview.
 “We are interviewing you,” says Seaward, “but don't forget you should also be interviewing us and finding out what we're about – all the best candidates do.”

 Memery Crystal LLP

 - Graduate recruiter: Helen Seaward